parrots/Google-Reader-Plugin-for-Expressionengine/README.md

 	{/exp:google_reader}

 ##Using the Plugin - Logged-in Call Examples
-Logging in to Google Reader using your email and password gives you access to feeds beyond the shared item feed Ñ specifically the starred items and all items feeds.
+Logging in to Google Reader using your email and password gives you access to feeds beyond the shared item feed â€” specifically the starred items and all items feeds.
 An example call of logging in and showing your most 20 most recent starred items, including their summaries, is as follows:

 	{exp:google_reader email='someone@someisp.com' password='arealpassword' limit='20' type='starred'}
 	<div class="date">Updated on {lastupdated format="%F %d, %Y"}</div>